calculix/pygccx/readme.md

 # Planned capabilities of Pygccx:
 - Support of all CCX keywords for static analysis
 - Postpro in GMSH
-- Read mesh and sets from *.inp file
 - Read mesh from *.frd file

 # Prerequisites